Investment News How Do You Invest In The FTSE

 Diversify your investments

 Every teacher of investment theory will tell you that diversifying your investment across a number of shares will help to diversify risk, and that there are further diversification benefits available by spreading across a number of different sectors.
-But it is also important to understand the implications of the way in which you gain exposure to the actual investment.
+But it is also important to understand the implications of how you gain exposure to the actual investment.

 By providing a separation of your investment from the day to day highs and lows, structured products remove some of the difficult investor emotions associated with seeing your portfolio fall by significant amounts in short periods, something which this year will have tested even the most hardened and experienced investor.